 International transactions between the Australian parent and its foreign subsidiaries can be reasonably attributed to the divisions' business activities.

-Use codes from the electronic publication available on our website Business industry codes 2004 (NAT 1827-6.2004) at labels A, F and K and the appropriate location codes from appendix 1 of these instructions.
+Use codes from the Business industry codes 2006 (available on our website) at A, F and K and the appropriate location codes from appendix 1 on page 13.